Skip to main content

 • >35 K - Numerous thunderstorms

-How to use Wind and Wave Rose
+How to use Wind and Wave Roses

 To understand seasonal variability, set a zoom level and step across a season of several months to observe how the Wind and Wave Rose change over the period.
 To view winds and waves on the borders between regions, zoom in a level and step the months forward and back again to see how the data changes.